 Working towards alignment of public reporting for safety and quality in Australian hospitals

 A collaboration with Independent Hospital Pricing Authority to integrate safety and quality into systems for pricing and funding of Australian public hospitals

 The Commission recommends that hospitals use a range of indicators to understand the care being provided in their service and identify areas where they are doing well and areas for improvement.
 The Commission has identified important domains for measurement in hospitals and has developed, or is in the process of developing, indicators for each of these domains.
 While these indicators provide useful information for improvement, hospitals may wish to use additional measures that relate to their needs and the needs of their patients.

 The national list Hospital-Acquired Complications and the Classification of Hospital-Acquired Diagnoses

 Mortality measures included in the Core Hospital-Based Outcome Indicators

 The Avoidable Hospital Readmissions list and readmission indicators included in the Core Hospital-Based Outcome Indicators

-Version two of the Australian sentinel events list
+Information on incident management and version two of the Australian sentinel events list